-- 1 General data of the CO2 sensor MH-Z19B and MH-Z19C and MH-Z19D
+- 1 General data CO2 sensor MH-Z19B and MH-Z19C and MH-Z19D

 - 3 Zero Point Calibration

-- 3.1 Manual zero point calibration of the MH-Z19, MH-Z19B and MH-Z19C sensors
+- 3.1 Manual zero point calibration of the sensors MH-Z19, MH-Z19B and MH-Z19C

-- 3.2 Self-calibration of the zero point of the MH-Z19, MH-Z19B and MH-Z19C sensors
+- 3.2 Auto-calibration of the zero point of the MH-Z19, MH-Z19B and MH-Z19C sensors

 - 3.3 Should I have the ABC active or inactive?

-- 4 Are the temperature sensors on the MH-Z19, MH-Z19B and MH-Z19C reliable?
+- 4 Are the temperature sensors of the MH-Z19, MH-Z19B and MH-Z19C reliable?